dojo/docs/dojox/gfx.rst

 Overview
 ========

-dojox.gfx (GFX) is a cross-platform declarative interactive vector graphics package.
+dojox.gfx (GFX) is a cross-platform vector graphics API.
 It loosely follows SVG as the underlying model.
-GFX helps to isolate your application from the many vector graphics rendering implementation differences across all modern Browsers.
-It does this by detecting the best renderer implementation for the Browser that the application is running on.
+GFX helps to isolate your application from the many native vector graphics implementation differences across all modern Browsers.
+It does this by detecting the best graphics engine implementation for the Browser that the application is running on, and providing api's that are the same across the various implementations.
 By using the GFX api's, your application can use a set of api's that don't lock you into any one particular browser (or plugin's) implementation of vector graphics.

 Renderer Options
 ----------------

-At present time following rendering library adaptations are implemented:
+As of Dojo 1.2, the following native vector graphics engine adaptations are implemented:

-* SVG (Firefox 1.5-3.0, Safari(Webkit) 3.0, Opera 9.0, Chrome(Webkit) (beta))
+* SVG (Firefox 1.5-3.0, Safari(Webkit) 3.0, Opera 9.0, Chrome 1.0(Webkit) (beta), iPhone Safari 2.1)
 * VML (IE 6-7)
 * Silverlight (wherever it is supported by Microsoft)
-* Canvas (Firefox 2.0-3.0, Safari 3.0 including iPhone Safari, Opera 9.0)
+* Canvas (Firefox 2.0-3.0, Safari 3.0 including iPhone Safari 1.x & 2.x, Opera 9.0)

 Other renderer adaptations's could be implemented as well underneath these api's.
 For example, a Flash player implementation can be built that plugs in under the GFX api's (perhaps using dojox.flash as it's bridge interface).
 If you're interested in contributing other implementations, please let us know.

 Note that SVG & VML are "live" DOM scene graphs; whereas Canvas is an immediate mode procedural API.
-When canvas is used under gfx, you gain the benefits that come with having a live scene graph (plus you can still drop down and access pixel data from the Canvas if you need to).
-These benefits include being able to move groups of objects around a picture, and in the future, will allow responding to events on Shapes.
+When Canvas is used under gfx, you gain the benefits that come with having a live scene graph (plus you can still drop down and access pixel data from the Canvas if you need to).
+These benefits include being able to move groups of objects around a picture (and in the future, will allow responding to events on Shapes).

 Core Concepts
 -------------